 Fortunately, the percentage of men who believe sexual harassment is serious has increased significantly since 1998, when only 45% of men believed this was a major problem.
 This shows that some progress in changing men’s minds has been made over the last several decades.

 The results of this poll make it clear that there is still a lot of work to be done when it comes to putting an end to sexual harassment in the workplace.
 For real change to occur, both men and women need to recognize the severity of the problem.

 Have you been sexually harassed at work?
 If so, seek legal representation from the experienced employment law attorneys at Armstrong & Vaught, P.L.C.
 Let us hold your employer accountable for violating your workplace rights.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.